codeboy-dev/codeboy-www/content/_index.md

 Content here is not used in the home page.

-For the home page parts, look in the /content/home directory.
+For fragments/parts of the home page, look in `./content/pages/home`.